 A second wilderness experience toward the end of the year enables participants to see how much they have learned and grown.
 Often you would not recognize the negative, disengaged young people of the first trail in the disciplined and supportive team of the second.

 At programme graduation, participants, families, mentors, supporters, and youth workers come together to celebrate young people’s TurnAround achievements.
 Awards and certificates not only recognize the work participants have done but also reinforce their self-confidence.
-Participants earn such accreditations as:

 Monitoring and Evaluation